Enter your details below to Book your free survey

 Level 1 (the top level) is the full police response to ARC-confirmed alarms, as discussed above.
 Since Banham Security holds NSI and SSAIB accreditations, we are able to gain a Level 1 response.
 Note that app-only systems are not able to provide a Level 1 response from the police.

 Level 2 is a police response but only if resources are available — most constabularies no longer offer this level of response, instead moving straight from Level 1 to Level 3.

 Level 3 (the lowest level) is a response only if a member of the public calls the police to alert them to a crime.
 This is the same level of response all buildings receive, regardless of alarms, though alarm systems will improve the likelihood of someone noticing a crime in progress and contacting the police to ask for help.

 Monitored alarms are downgraded to a Level 3 response if the police are called to three false alarms in the space of twelve months.
-An alarm system will remain at Level 3 for three months, when it has the chance to be put back at Level 1 if the system has been updated with the latest modern technology.
+An alarm system will remain at Level 3 for three months when it has the chance to be put back at Level 1 if the system has been updated with the latest modern technology.

 Banham was the first company to be awarded the Gold and Silver awards from the Metropolitan Police for the most reliable burglar alarm systems and the lowest false alarm rate.
 By selecting our monitoring plan with Police response, you effectively eliminate any risks of having your Police response withdrawn due to false intruder alarm activations.

 If your home alarm system is under a police response contract, the ARC controllers will be able to determine whether a job is more appropriate for the police, or for Key Guards themselves to handle.
 With this in mind, it’s most advantageous to have both the police, and dedicated Key Guards at your disposal who stand ready to attend your property anytime your alarm is triggered or whenever you may need them to.
 To find out more about our alarm monitoring service please click here.